-This ministry serves the migrants in Amelia during the summer months through harvest.
+This ministry serves the migrants nearby during the summer months through harvest.
 Bringing prayers, fellowship and support, the goal is to strengthen the connection of these men to their faith and our Catholic community.
 Interested?
 Contact the parish office or complete the ministry commitment form by CLICKING HERE.

 Imagine losing your hearing at age eight and waiting to age 75 to have it restored.
 That is what happened with Mauro, a migrant worker at the Chesterfield Berry Farm, through the support of the migrant ministry of our parish.
 Our team has helped supply items such as fans, slow cookers, hats, shirts, shoes, and even a large screen TV to the 13 workers who toil long hours from spring to fall in an effort to support their families in Mexico.
 Spanish bibles and holy cards have also been distributed.